 - have specific expertise or skills that are not available or are scarce on the Dutch labour market (see 1.3)

-- in at least 16 of the 24 months prior to the first day of work in the Netherlands, have lived at a distance of more than 150 kilometres from the Dutch border for at least two-thirds of this time (see 1.4).
+- in at least 16 of the 24 months prior to the first day of work in the Netherlands, have lived at a distance of more than 150 kilometres from the Dutch border (see 1.4).

 1.1 EMPLOYEE RECRUITED OR ASSIGNED FROM ABROAD

 A crucial criterion for the 30% ruling is that the employee be recruited or seconded from outside the Netherlands.
-This means that, to be on the safe side, the Dutch employment/secondment contract should be signed before the employee arrives in the Netherlands.
-This also applies to the spouse who joins the employee and who intends to find employment in the Netherlands.
+This means that, to be on the safe side, the Dutch employment or secondment contract should be signed before the employee arrives in the Netherlands.
+If the spouse who joins the employee has a job offer to work in the Netherlands, the same procedure applies.

 1.1.1 CHANGE OF EMPLOYER